xray-tech/xorc-oam-compiler/README.md

 ## Austin TX's implementation

-See the [difference document](https://github.com/xray-tech/xorc-oam-compiler/blob/master/Compatibility.md) for a description of the compability between xorc.io and [Orc 2.1.2](https://github.com/orc-lang/orc/tree/v2.1.2) from the [Orc Project](https://orc.csres.utexas.edu) at UTexas.
+See the [difference document](https://github.com/xray-tech/xorc-oam-compiler/blob/master/Compatibility.md) for a description of the compability between xorc.io and [Orc 2.1.2](https://github.com/orc-lang/orc/tree/v2.1.2) from the [Orc Project](https://orc.csres.utexas.edu) University of Texas at Austin.